sabrinasettle/RogerSkyline-1/README.md

 ### Connect via SSH and enter into the virtual machine without a password

 For this part, reader I am going to assume you know about SSH and RSA keys.
-When used with the virtual machine RSA public keys make for a secure and password free way to authenicate.
+When used with the virtual machine RSA public keys make for a secure and password free way to authenticate.
 You will need to generate a key and then copy it.

 ```bash
 ssh-copy-id -i id_rsa.pub 'vm-username'@'ip-address' -p '2000'